Hanover-CS/HC26-Champine-Delaney-Senior-Project/docs/tutorial.md

 And the second line sets the Optimizer to Adam which is a commonly used and well working Optimizer.

-Next you want to create a variable called epochs(which is a machine learning tem used to mean an entire pass through a dataset) and set it to however many epochs you want, i will start with 5
+Next you want to create a variable called epochs(which is a machine learning tem used to mean an entire pass through a dataset) and set it to however many epochs you want, I will start with 5

 ```
 epochs = 5